edvm/edvm.github.io/README.md

 - Last update: Nov 18, 2021.

 ## ABOUT ME
 I am self-taught, so I don't have a university degree (I had to start working at a very young age).
 After some years working as a programmer, in 2015 I had the opportunity to study for a diploma in free (as in freedom) software at the Universidad del Este, La Plata, Argentina.
-My experience is mostly in the backend development field using Python.
+My experience is mostly in the backend development field using Python, Scala and Javascript.
 Also, in the last few years, I have been working in the frontend too with Reactjs/Gatsby/Vuejs.

 ## LANGUAGES